XspecT 17.1.5

 }

-• To verify a call to a dependency, write Then<[TheService]>([SomeLambdaExpression]).
+To verify a call to a mocked dependency, call Then<[TheService]>([SomeLambdaExpression]).

-• Both mocking and verification of behaviour is based on Moq framework.
+Both mocking and verification of behavior is based on Moq framework.

 Example: